Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: The Tusitala Group

-Although most probably the intense starburst where Jekyll formed most of its mass also produced and was enhanced by the presence of large amounts of dust (as in typical SMGs at $z\sim5-7$, \cite{2018Natur.553...51M,2018NatAs...2...56Z,2023ApJ...946L..16P,2023ApJ...956...61A,2024arXiv240108782P}), the dust attenuation we observe in its current quiescent state is small, around $\mathrm{A}(V)=0.2-0.3$~mag and with a small positive gradient towards the outskirts.
-This attenuation might not be internal but be connected to the Dr~Sodium circumgalactic cloud (see Figure~2), as we will describe below.
+With these high metallicity values, the intense starburst where Jekyll formed must have also produced large amounts of dust (as in typical SMGs at $z\sim5-7$, \cite{2018Natur.553...51M,2023ApJ...946L..16P,2023ApJ...956...61A,2024arXiv240108782P}).
+However, the dust attenuation we observe in its current quiescent state is small, around $\mathrm{A}(V)=0.2-0.3$~mag and with a small positive radial gradient.
+This attenuation may not even be internal, but connected to Dr~Sodium foreground absorption (Figure~5 and see discussion below).

-In Figures~\ref{fig:sfh} and \ref{fig:tng-jekyll}, we also demonstrated that the existence of a massive quiescent galaxy at $z=3.7$ such as Jekyll is not reproduced by state-of-the art galaxy formation models, in our case illustrated with the results from Illustris \cite{2018MNRAS.475..676S, 2018MNRAS.477.1206N, 2018MNRAS.475..624N, 2018MNRAS.480.5113M, 2018MNRAS.475..648P, 2019MNRAS.490.3196P, 2019MNRAS.490.3234N}.
-Although some galaxies as massive as Jekyll are formed by $z\sim4$ in those simulations, and some of them present small specific star formation rates (around 0.1~Gyr$^{-1}$), they typically experienced their main star formation episode around 200~Myr after what we measure for Jekyll.
-The average difference between the mass-weighted age of Jekyll and those for the TNG simulated galaxies is 150~Myr, and the total range in age differences goes from 140 to 220~Myr.
-We conclude that the Universe presents a more accelerated evolution in the formation of some galaxies compared to our more advanced simulations, implying the need for a better understanding about how baryons fall into the gravitational potential wells and transform into stars in the early Universe.
+In Figure~3 and Extended Data Figure~10, we also demonstrated that at $z=3.7$, quiescent galaxies as massive as Jekyll are not reproduced by state-of-the art galaxy formation models, in our case illustrated with the results from Illustris \cite{2018MNRAS.475..676S, 2018MNRAS.477.1206N, 2018MNRAS.475..624N, 2018MNRAS.480.5113M, 2018MNRAS.475..648P, 2019MNRAS.490.3196P}.
+Leaving aside the early phases ($z\gtrsim8$) of the SFH, which are effected by large uncertainties in our analysis, the simulations typically predict a slower pace on the formation of massive galaxies compared to our results for Jekyll.
+Indeed, although some galaxies as massive as Jekyll are formed by $z\sim4$ in those simulations, and some of them present low sSFRs (around 0.1~Gyr$^{-1}$), they typically experienced their main star formation episode around 200~Myr, later than Jekyll.
+The average difference between the mass-weighted age of Jekyll and simulated galaxies is 150~Myr (with the total range spanning 140 to 220~Myr).
+We conclude that the Universe presents a faster evolution in the formation of massive galaxies compared to our more advanced simulations, implying the need for a better understanding about how baryons fall into the gravitational potential wells and transform into stars in the early Universe.